-As of January 1st, 2023, the PVMPO does not have any active complaint, investigation, or lawsuit against it that allege discrimination based on race, color, and/or national origin since the time of the last submission.
+As of December 15, 2024 the PVMPO does not have any active complaint, investigation, or lawsuit against it that allege discrimination based on race, color, and/or national origin since the time of the last submission.
 However, should an investigation, complaint, or lawsuit be filed against the PVMPO alleging such discrimination, the PVMPO has developed procedures to investigate and track Title VI complaints in coordination with MassDOT ODCR in compliance with the requirements established in 49 CFR Section 21.9(b).

 An individual can request information related to the Title VI complaint procedures at our primary offices during regular business hours.
-Also, the procedures and related documents are readily available for download at the Pioneer Valley Regional Planning Commission's website (www.pvpc.org).
+Also, the procedures and related documents in multiple languages are readily available for download at the Pioneer Valley Metropolitan Planning Organization's website (https://pvmpo.pvpc.org).
 The documents explain the procedures on how to file a Title VI complaint and are available in Microsoft Word and in Portable Document Format, or PDF.
-See Appendix B for a copy of the PVMPO Title VI Tracking Sheet, Appendix C for the PVMPO Title VI Complaint Procedures, and Appendix D for Complaint Forms.
+See Appendix B for a copy of the PVMPO Title VI Tracking Sheet, Appendix C for the PVMPO Title VI Complaint Procedures (with translations), and Appendix D for Complaint Forms.

-MassDOT ODCR has standardized the complaint forms and procedures among its sub-recipients and the PVMPO has adopted these complaint forms and the procedures and provides these in languages (other than English) in accordance with the Language Access Plan.
+MassDOT ODCR has standardized the complaint forms and procedures among its sub-recipients and the PVMPO has adopted these complaint forms and the procedures and provides these in languages (other than English) in accordance with the (2023) Language Access Plan.